TritonDataCenter/containerpilot/README.md

 ```

-Docker will automatically deliver a `SIGTERM` with `docker stop`; Not when using `docker kill`.
+Docker will automatically deliver a `SIGTERM` with `docker stop`, not when using `docker kill`.
 When Containerbuddy receives a `SIGTERM`, it will propagate this signal to the application and wait for `stopTimeout` seconds before forcing the application to stop.
-Make sure this timeout is less than the docker stop timout period or services may not deregister from the discovery service backend.
+Make sure this timeout is less than the docker stop timeout period or services may not deregister from the discovery service backend.
 If `-1` is given for `stopTimeout`, Containerbuddy will kill the application immediately with `SIGKILL`, but it will still deregister the services.

 *Caveat*: If Containerbuddy is wrapped as a shell command, such as: `/bin/sh -c '/opt/containerbuddy .... '` then `SIGTERM` will not reach Containerbuddy from `docker stop`.
 This is important for systems like Mesos which may use a shell command as the entrypoint under default configuration.